Azure/azure-sdk-for-python/sdk/openai/azure-openai/samples/README.md

 These code samples show common scenario operations calling to Azure OpenAI.

-You can authenticate your client with an API key or through Azure Active Directory with a token credential from [azure-identity][azure_identity].
+You can authenticate your client with an API key or through Microsoft Entra ID with a token credential from [azure-identity][azure_identity].

 These sample programs show common scenarios for using Azure OpenAI offerings.